FragmentedCurve/www/data/README.md

 If you want some deeply refined, cross-browser compatible, responsive, webscale style sheets, you need to create them yourself.
-However, cl-yag will work nicely with them and if you want to make your stylesheets a part of cl-yag you're very welcome to contact me.
+However, cl-yag will work nicely with them and if you want to make your style sheets a part of cl-yag you're very welcome to contact me.

 # Hacking cl-yag